 Amalgams present many peculiari ties.
-Thus iron, antimony, sodium, silver and gold will dissolve in mercury ; but if antimony amalgam be mixed with sodium amalgam, the antimony is thrown out --- iron also.
+Thus iron, antimony, sodium, silver and gold will dissolve in moreury but if autimony amalgam be mixed with sodium amalgam, the antimony is thrown out--iron also.

-A recent invention is the manufacture of maple sirup from any ordinary sirup.
-The process simply involves the mixture of an extract from the hickory tree with the sirup, thereby producing an excellent imitation of the genuine article.
+A recent invention is the manu nary sirup.
+The process simply in volves the mixture of an extract from the hickory tree with the sirue, thereby producing an excellent imitation of the genuine article.